unit-io/bpool/readme.md

 ```

 ### Reading from Buffer
-To read buffer use buffer.Bytes() method.
+To read buffer use Buffer.Bytes() method.
 This operation returns underline data slice stored into buffer.

 ```